Espresso and Americano are two of the most popular coffee variations around the world.

 I’ve talked about the differences in caffeine and how these coffees have their unique taste.

-I hope to have helped you make a decision on which coffee you prefer more.
+I hope I have helped you make a decision on which coffee you prefer more.
 I highly suggest tasting these coffees side by side if you’re still unsure which is right for you.

 You’ll notice the difference in taste, and you’ll have a better understanding of the differences while enjoying some good coffee!